paulLeClair/pacman-js/README.md

 ## Credits

+- All credit goes to Namco for the game design!
+I'm trying to use their original game as a specification for my own project here

 - Pacman sprites come from a sheet I found on Google, ripped by `SUPASTARFOX`!
 Big thanks to them for providing these great sprites :)